Kaniz-Sukayna/Rock-Paper-Scissor/README.md

 ## 👩‍💻 About Me

 Hi!
 I'm **Kaniz Sukayna**, currently exploring JavaScript basics and learning how to make websites interactive.
-This mini game helped me understand how to build logic, update the DOM, and style elements the Apna College way!
+This mini game helped me understand how to build logic, update the DOM, and style elements!

 ## 🧰 Tech Stack

 - **HTML5** – For buttons and structure.
-- **CSS3** – For Apna College–inspired styling and layout.
+- **CSS3** – For styling and layout.
 - **JavaScript** – For handling user choices, comparing with computer choices, and showing results.

 ## 🗂 Files in This Project

 - `index.html` – Layout and emoji buttons.
-- `style.css` – Styling in Apna College theme (blue + yellow).
+- `style.css` – Styling in asthetic theme (grey + black).
 - `script.js` – Handles game logic and result display.

 ## 🔧 How to Play